pigletto/lfs-carousel/README.txt

 What is it?
 ===========

-LFS Carousel is pluggable carousel/slider application for use with LFS (Lighting Fast Shop)
+LFS Carousel is pluggable carousel/slider application for use with LFS (Lightning Fast Shop)

 See project wiki for more details: https://bitbucket.org/pigletto/lfs-carousel/wiki/Home